OXID-eSales/paypal-checkout-documentation/configuration.rst

 #.
 Optional: Disable the express checkout feature of :productname:`PayPal Checkout` if needed.
 #.
 Optional: Specify if you want to offer PayPal installment payment (see :ref:`oxdajr08`) to your customers.
 #.
+If necessary, contact PayPal Customer Service to determine the best way for PayPal to handle 3D Secure authentication in your case (see :ref:`oxdajr11`).
+#.
 Configure the payment methods provided by :productname:`PayPal Checkout` as payment methods in your eShop:

    * Enable the countries you want to cover.